-The NRMA is asking train users why they are "seeing red on rail" - an effort to gather information on what's wrong with the train system.
+The NRMA is asking train users why they ‘‘see red on rail’’ - an effort to gather information on what’s wrong with the train system.

-This, the NRMA says, will allow it to lobby for improvements that would encourage more people to use public transport and reduce congestion for motorists on the state's roads.
+This, the NRMA says, will allow it to lobby for improvements which would encourage more people to use public transport and reduce congestion for motorists on the state’s roads.

 And with the South Coast Line being one of the busiest long-haul commuter trips in the state, it’s unlikely Illawarra residents will be lost for words.

-NRMA deputy president Michael Tynan said he expected the reliability of trains and the overall comfort of travel would be significant issues for the South Coast line.
+NRMA deputy president Michael Tynan said he expected the reliability of trains, and the overall comfort of travel, will be significant issues for the South Coast line.

-Mr Tynan said the organisation wanted to lobby for better trains because the organisation found its campaigns often got results.
+Mr Tynan said the organisation wanted to lobby for better trains because the organisation found its camaigns were often successful.

-Go to www.mynrma.com.au/seeingredonrail to register your opinion on the train service.
+Go to www.mynrma.com.au/seeingredonrail to register your opinion on the trains.